Bad (BCL2-associated agonist of cell death) - Rat Genome Database

 epithelial cell proliferation (ISO)

-extrinsic apoptotic signaling pathway (IBA,IEA,ISO)
+extrinsic apoptotic signaling pathway (IBA,ISO)

 extrinsic apoptotic signaling pathway in absence of ligand (IEA,ISO)